-Okpa is made from the predominately Bambara nut which is the main source of the food delicacy.
+Okpa is made from the predominately Bambara nut, which is the major source of the food’s delicacy.

-Bambara nut is a very good source of many nutrients, and has a lot of uncountable and amazing health benefits which is vital for the normal functioning of the body.
+Bambara nut is a wonderful source of many nutrients and has a lot of uncountable and amazing health benefits, which is vital for the normal functioning of the body.